department-of-veterans-affairs/vets-website/content/pages/types-of-veteran-id-cards/vic.md

 You’ll need to provide a copy of your discharge papers when you apply for a VIC to prove your character of discharge.

-**Please note:** Retail vendors' acceptance of the VIC is voluntary and doesn't reflect an endorsement, favoring, or recommendation by VA.

 ### How do I apply for a Veteran ID Card?